-The final card on the list takes us out of the 1930s, to one of Topps’ first-ever releases in ‘51.
-This card is part of a team selected by Hall of Fame manager Connie Mack, as he picked out the best All-Stars to have ever played the game.
+The final card on the list takes us out of the 1930s to one of Topps’ first-ever releases in ‘51.
+This card is part of a team selected by Hall of Fame manager Connie Mack, who picked out the best All-Stars to have ever played the game.

 An iconic black-and-white die-cut Gehrig image takes up most of this elongated card, with a deep red background that makes it difficult to find in good condition.
 A further segment is found below, noting his position, name, and signature.

-The Topps branding and the strong design make it one of the better options, especially if you’re looking for an investment piece that doesn’t date back to before WW2.
+The Topps branding and the robust design make it one of the better options, especially if you’re looking for an investment piece that doesn’t date back to before WW2.

 Lou Gehrig Baseball Card Checklist